raspberrychris/londonexpertfinder2/content/Services/pool-and-billiards-lessons.md

 ---
-title: pool and billiards lessons
+title: Pool and billiards lessons
 ---

 I recently took pool and billiards lessons and I am so glad I did!
 The lessons were incredibly informative and the instructor was extremely knowledgeable.
 He was able to provide me with tips and tricks to help me improve my game.
 I learned a lot about the different types of shots, angles, and strategies that I can use to become a better player.